kosli-dev/cli/docs.kosli.com/content/get_familiar_with_Kosli/_index.md

 # Get Familiar with Kosli

-Kosli konsists of a database with a WEB UI to store information about the SW you build and run in your runtime environment, and a Kosli CLI used to report to and query the database.
+Kosli consists of a database with a WEB UI to store information about the SW you build and run in your runtime environment, and a Kosli CLI used to report to and query the database.